-12. Australia undertook two trawl surveys of Division 58.5.2 in 2010 (an incomplete survey in April 2010 and one in September 2010) and one trawl survey in March-May 2011 to estimate the density of juvenile toothfish (WG-FSA-11/23).
-The surveys used the same design as the 2007 survey, with the exclusion of hauls in Shell Bank which are intended for assessing Champsocephalus gunnari abundance.

-13. The allocation of stations to strata in the historical surveys was reviewed in 2006 (WG-FSA-06/44 Rev. 1).
-The Working Group agreed to the reassignment of stations according to the stratification of the survey design finalised in 2003 and noted the following groupings of surveys:

-Group 1 - the core surveys with the most reliable estimates of the abundance of young fish in the vicinity of Heard Island and McDonald Islands in waters less than 1 000 m deep in May-June.
-Random stratified trawl surveys (RSTS) undertaken by a commercial vessel - 2001, 2002, 2004-2011.
+- 12. Australia undertook two trawl surveys of Division 58.5.2 in 2010 (an incomplete survey in April 2010 and a complete survey in September 2010) and one trawl survey from March to May 2011 to estimate the density of juvenile toothfish (WG-FSA-11/23).
+The surveys used the same design as the 2007 survey, with the exclusion of hauls in Shell Bank which are intended for assessing Champsocephalus gunnari abundance. - 13.
+The allocation of stations to strata in the historical surveys was reviewed in 2006 (WG-FSA-06/44 Rev. 1).
+The Working Group agreed to the reassignment of stations according to the stratification of the survey design finalised in 2003 and noted the following groupings of surveys: - Group 1 the core surveys with the most reliable estimates of the abundance of young fish in the vicinity of Heard Island and McDonald Islands in waters less than 1 000 m deep in May-June.
+RSTS undertaken by a commercial vessel 2001, 2002, 2004-2011. - Group 2 the first large-scale RSTS for D. eleginoides in the region taking into account deep water but with an emphasis on fishing grounds.
+The survey was undertaken by a commercial vessel in April 1999. - Group 3 the first survey in the region undertaken by the RV Aurora Australis autumn, 1990.

-- Group 2 the first large-scale random stratified trawl survey for D. eleginoides in the region taking into account deep water but with an emphasis on fishing grounds.
-The survey was undertaken by a commercial vessel in April 1999. - Group 3 the first survey in the region undertaken by the RV Aurora Australis autumn 1990. - Group 4 the second survey in the region undertaken by the RV Aurora Australis winter 1992.
-This survey is considered incomplete for the purposes of estimating abundance of juvenile toothfish. - Group 5 the third survey in the region undertaken by the RV Aurora Australis spring 1993. - Group 6 the second survey in the region undertaken by a commercial vessel 2000.
-This survey is considered incomplete for the purposes of estimating abundance of juvenile toothfish. - Group 7 a survey undertaken by a commercial vessel but not sampling all strata 2003.

-14. The Working Group confirmed that the bootstrap resampling procedure for estimating annual abundance by length bin and the corresponding coefficients of variation is preferred over the Aitchison delta lognormal method (WG-FSA-06/64).

-15. Survey abundance (abundance-at-length) was used as observations in the CASAL model for all years up to 2005.
-Sufficient aged fish from otoliths collected during the survey were available for the years 2006-2011 to determine abundance-at-age using survey- and year-specific ALKs.
+- Group 4 the second survey in the region undertaken by the RV Aurora Australis winter, 1992.
+This survey is considered incomplete for the purposes of estimating abundance of juvenile toothfish. - Group 5 the third survey in the region undertaken by the RV Aurora Australis spring, 1993. - Group 6 the second survey in the region undertaken by a commercial vessel 2000.
+This survey is considered incomplete for the purposes of estimating abundance of juvenile toothfish. - Group 7 a survey undertaken by a commercial vessel but not sampling all strata 2003. - 14.
+WG-FSA confirmed that the bootstrap resampling procedure for estimating annual abundance by length bin and the corresponding coefficients of variation is preferred over the Aitchison delta lognormal method (WG-FSA-06/64). - 15.
+Survey abundance (abundance-at-length) was used as observations in the CASAL model for all years up to 2005.
+Sufficient aged fish from otoliths collected during the survey were available for the years 2006 to 2011 to determine abundance-at-age using survey- and year-specific age-length keys (ALKs).
 The method of calculating the CV for abundance-at-age data is described in WG-FSA-11/24.